Surija/Chinook/README.md

 5. The user should be able to remove tracks from the playlist.
 6. User should be able to rename the playlist
 8. User should be able to remove the whole playlist

+* Updated NavMenu.razor to include a delete icon next to each playlist.
+* Implemented method to delete a playlist

 7. Search for artist name

 * Installed the Nuget Package Syncfusion.Blazor and registered it in Program.cs